Core–wing modulated squaraines with enhanced two-photon absorption and efficient photothermal eradication of bacteria

 Abstract

-Predictable structure-property relationships for the near-infrared (NIR)-emitting chromophores and sustainable photothermal agents remain challenging.
-Herein, two series of indolenine-based squaraines are synthesized to investigate the core-wing structural modulation corresponding to the photophysical properties.
-Dicyanovinylene modification on the squaraine carbonyl core induces substantial bathochromic shift and enriches the de-activation pathways, while further wing functionalization strengthens the intramolecular charge transfer (ICT) efficiency and enhances the nonlinear two-photon absorption (2PA).
-Intrinsic zwitterionic stabilization and bent-shaped molecular skeleton of the bis(dicyanovinylene)-cored squaraines are accompanied theoretically.
-Optimal benzindolenine-winged squaraine dye SQ2-4CN demonstrates a strong two-photon absorption cross section (δ2PA) of 2140 GM at 890 nm within the NIR biological spectral window, approximately 8.95-fold enhancement over that of the indolenine-winged counterpart SQ1-2O.
+Predictable structure–property relationships for near-infrared (NIR)-emitting chromophores and sustainable photothermal agents remain challenging.
+Herein, two series of indolenine-based squaraines are synthesized to investigate how core–wing structural modulation influences photophysical properties.
+Dicyanovinylene modification of the squaraine carbonyl core induces a substantial bathochromic shift and enriches de-activation pathways, while further wing functionalization strengthens intramolecular charge transfer (ICT) efficiency and enhances nonlinear two-photon absorption (2PA).
+Intrinsic zwitterionic stabilization and the bent-shaped molecular skeleton of bis(dicyanovinylene)-cored squaraines are also supported by theoretical calculations.
+Optimal benzindolenine-winged squaraine dye SQ2-4CN demonstrates a strong two-photon absorption cross-section (δ2PA) of 2140 GM at 890 nm within the NIR biological spectral window, approximately 8.95-fold enhancement over that of the indolenine-winged counterpart SQ1-2O.
 Femtosecond transient absorption spectroscopies further reveal the ICT character and plausible excited-state dynamics.
 Moreover, efficient bio-staining capability and photothermal eradication of bacteria with a significant photothermal conversion efficiency of 42.4% under 808 nm laser irradiation are initially validated for SQ2-4CN.
 The present work opens a pathway for designing core/wing-modified squaraines with superior nonlinear optical properties for potential bioimaging and photothermal applications.

 Please wait while we load your content...